cbeck88/ver-stub-rs/README.md

   If your compiler changes, or your opt level changes, or your cargo features change, cargo already has to rebuild, whether or not you additionally inject this stuff as text strings into the source.
-So there's no advantage to the link-section approach over what `vergen` is doing with `env!`.
-You might as well use `vergen` for the other types of data.
+So there's no advantage to the link-section approach over what `vergen` is doing with `env!` for such data.
+You might as well use `vergen` for these types of data.

+* You can inject whatever you want in the custom string, and that could also be structured data with ASCII separators if you want.
+  (Remember to emit appropriate `cargo::rerun-if-changed-` directives!)

+That being said, the link section format is designed to be forwards and backwards compatible, so there is a clear path to extend built-in support for more stuff.

 ## Licensing and distribution